peerdevicenet/sample_Connector_wifi_aidl/README.md

 This sample connector using peerdevicenet-router's ConnectionService aidl api to discover and connect to peer devices.
 It communicates thru either external wifi switch or WifiDirect network setup among a group of WifiDirect enabled devices.

-It doesn't embed Router directly, instead invokes an external router's APIs embedded in another app such as Connector_wifi_intent.
+It doesn't embed Router directly, instead invokes an external router's APIs embedded in another app such as ConnectionSettings app.

 1. In AndroidManifest.xml, add the following permission to enable access router APIs: